FAKEBOB-adversarial-attack/FAKEBOB/README.md

     @inproceedings{chen2019real,
                    title={Who is Real Bob?
-Adversarial Attacks on Speaker Recognition Systems}, author={Chen, Guangke and Chen, Sen and Fan, Lingling and Du, Xiaoning and Zhao, Zhe and Song, Fu and Liu, Yang}, booktitle={Processdings of the 42nd IEEE Symposium on Security and Privacy (IEEE S&P, Oakland)}, year={2021}
+Adversarial Attacks on Speaker Recognition Systems}, author={Chen, Guangke and Chen, Sen and Fan, Lingling and Du, Xiaoning and Zhao, Zhe and Song, Fu and Liu, Yang}, booktitle={Proceedings of the 42nd IEEE Symposium on Security and Privacy (IEEE S&P, Oakland)}, year={2021}
     }